You Need to Watch Out for Reply-Chain Phishing Attacks

 Don’t get caught in the web of phishing scams

-Single Sign-On is an effective way to protect employee data – it prevents reuse of passwords, ensuring they can’t be used across multiple applications.
-Using SSO also boosts security as it eliminates the need for learners to store easy-to crack weak passwords in their heads!
+Single Sign-On (SSO) is an effective way to protect employee data.
+It prevents password reuse across multiple applications and boosts security by removing the need to remember weak passwords.

 How can we protect our email logins from unexpected IP addresses?
 Implementing a system challenge that requires verification, such as entering an authentication code or answering a security question, could be the key to safeguarding accounts and preventing compromises.